Parliamentary.ai

 Groups Affected

-• Grocery Retailers: Will be responsible for funding the Ombudsman through a reimbursement formula, potentially facing monetary penalties for non-compliance or breaches of the Groceries Supply Code of Practice.
+• Grocery Retailers: Will be responsible for funding the Ombudsman and may face monetary penalties for breaches of the code and/or abuse of the system.

-• Office of Fair Trading (OFT): Responsible for appointing and initially funding the Ombudsman and managing the retailer reimbursement system.
+• Office of Fair Trading (OFT): Responsible for appointing the Ombudsman and for managing the funding mechanism.

 Full Text